 Note: This article was written by Christopher Gill and was originally posted on the Circle Ranch blog in the summer of 2010.

-In my experience, like elk, bighorn thrive unless humans kill them.
+In my experience, like elk, bighorn thrive unless humans kill them or the other animals with which they are interdependent.
 Sheep are one of the few species humans have been able to domesticate.
 They are human-tolerant which is why they are easy to hunt.

 Before European livestock diseases bighorns were probably present in great numbers on the plains.
 Based on the reports of the earliest explorers, in the Arizona desert there were sheep-hunting tribes whose villages had enormous skull piles.
 These would indicate populations that seem fantastic compared to what modern wildlife experts estimate pre-European sheep numbers to have been.
 I am speaking here of populations in the 17th century, not the late 19th/early 20th century, which is the conventionally-used benchmark.
 Today, those early explorer reports are dismissed as unreliable: After all, what would an eyewitness know compared to a researcher living 300 years later?

-If we can use range practices that mimic nature, add water, fix sheep-proof fences, and restore the mixed-species communities (biodiversity) of which they were once a part, bighorn will once again be commonplace.
+If we can use range practices that mimic nature, add water, fix sheep-proof fences, and especially, restore the diverse animal populations on which they are dependent, bighorn will again be commonplace.